Favorite Teachers

 credit Dahlia as the editor who taught me the most about

 writing.
-Not always so much by intense feedback, but rather
+Not always so much by intense feedback, but

-by telling me when I was assuming to much; when I wasn't getting to the
+by telling me when I was assuming to much; when I wasn't getting

 point.
 I also imitated her, and I owe what parts of my